resess/Slicer4D/README.md

 - IntelliJ will prompt you to create a new project, or will open up an existing project in a new window, which is an IDE instance with the plugin running live.

 ## 4. Using Slicer4D
 - The first step to using Slicer4D is adding a slicer wrapper.
-By accessing the configuration menu, you can specify a new wrapper by providing its name and location.
+By accessing the configuration menu, you can specify a new wrapper by providing its name and location (See item 6 of this page about how to add custom slicers).
 The default implementation uses Slicer4J Java slicer.

 <p><img alt="Step 1 (described above)" src="./assets/UsingSlicer4D/Slide1.png" width="600"/></p>